adrianalbert/urban-environments/dataset-collection/README.md

 This step can be skipped in the case of the six cities above, for which the data (files ```additional_sample_locations.csv```) can be found in this repository under [processed-data](./processed-data).

+An example of polygon data and sampling locations is given in the below figure.

 <img src="../imgs/polygon_example_urbanatlas.png" width="65%">

 #### Downloading satellite imagery